Luigian/Questions/README.md

 * The `tokenize` function accepts a document (a string) as input, and return a list of all of the words in that document, in order and lowercased.

-* Use nltk’s `word_tokenize` function to perform tokenization.

-* Filter out punctuation and stopwords (common words that are unlikely to be useful for querying).
-Punctuation is defined as any character in string.punctuation.
+* It uses nltk’s `word_tokenize` function to perform tokenization, and filters out punctuation and stopwords (common words that are unlikely to be useful for querying).
+Punctuation is defined as any character in `string.punctuation`.
 Stopwords are defined as any word in `nltk.corpus.stopwords.words("english")`.

 * If a word appears multiple times in the document, it should also appear multiple times in the returned list (unless it was filtered out).